shreyash00007/UX/README.md

 Law of Proximity

 Objects that are close tend to join, and in the user experience, they are understood as members of the same group.
-The principle holds that if you are handling a group of data, all the data that we understand that correspond to the same group should be together and if we start talking about different data there should be a space (air) between them.
+The principle holds that if you are handling a group of data, all the data that we understand that correspond to the same group should be together, and if we start talking about different data there should be a space (air) between them.
 Our head will do the rest and differentiate them.

 Tesler’s Law